Published On: December 15, 2021

 Jumping directly to any conclusion might be unhealthy for the business.
 Let us have a look at some statistics:

-A report says, 30% agencies and 40% companies pay equal focus on both acquisition and retention while another report shares that around 44% companies pay attention to the acquisition and only 18% that see retention as a priority.
+- A report says, 30% of agencies and 40% of companies pay equal focus on both acquisition and retention while another report shares that around 44% of companies pay attention to the acquisition and only 18% that see retention as a priority.

-You’ll have to agree to this report saying that selling something to existing customer has 60-70% chances in comparison to a new customer, which is 5-20%.
+- You’ll have to agree to this report saying that selling something to the existing customer has 60-70% chances in comparison to a new customer, which is 5-20%.

 However, it has been noticed that many marketers have a keen interest in retaining their users.
 However, the only reason behind it being lesser opted is the massive cost that it takes.